-- 5.5 Local planning authorities must undertake a Sustainability Appraisal (SA) of each of the DPDs they produce. - 5.6 A Sustainability Appraisal aims to ensure that the policies and proposals reflect the principles of sustainable development.
-A Sustainability Appraisal Scoping Report will be produced at the start of DPD preparation, which will be consulted on to allow for interested parties to have their say in what the Sustainability Appraisal should contain.
-A Sustainability Appraisal will be undertaken whilst preparing each stage of a DPD and a report will be consulted on through the plan making process, at the same time as the DPD itself. - 5.7 A Sustainability Appraisal is not required for SPDs.
+- 5.7.
+Local planning authorities must undertake a Sustainability Appraisal (SA) of each of the DPDs they produce, in accordance with the legislation. - 5.8.
+A Sustainability Appraisal aims to ensure that the policies and proposals reflect the principles of sustainable development.
+A Sustainability Appraisal will be undertaken whilst preparing each stage of a DPD and a report will be consulted on through the plan making process, at the same time as the DPD itself, in accordance with the legislation.

+5.9.
+A Sustainability Appraisal is not required for SPDs.